 At ISUtrecht we define our early years as the period to, and including, seven years old.
 This means that our early years department consists of kindergarten and grade 1.
 Grade 1 is seen as a transitional year from the more play-based learning, so important for early development, to more academic learning, typical in primary school.

 When children feel safe, secure and supported they grow in confidence to explore and learn.
-That is why it is so important that our early years’ students develop a sense of belonging when they feel accepted, develop attachments and trust those that care for them.
-In order to fully support this, ISUtrecht has chosen to have a kindergarten period that normally lasts at least two years; this means in kindergarten we have students aged four, five and six-years old.
+That is why it is so important that our early years’ students feel accepted, develop attachments and trust those that care for them.
+In order to fully support this, ISUtrecht has chosen to have a kindergarten period that normally lasts at least two years; this means in kindergarten we have students aged four, five and six years old.
 This enables students to develop a strong relationship with both their classroom teacher and their classmates.

 The ISUtrecht curriculum reflects our holistic beliefs regarding child development.
 In kindergarten and grade 1, you can expect that we challenge each individual in the areas in which they are developing, at the pace they need to develop best.
 Children in the early years learn both academic and social-based lessons.
 They prepare for primary school by learning number concepts, how to organise an experiment, and how to manipulate writing instruments.
 They also learn sharing, cooperation, taking turns, and operating within a structured environment.